saptarshibasu/azure-study/README.md

 ### Routing

-* BGP can be used to enable the Azure VPN Gateways and on-premises VPN devices, called BGP peers or neighbors, to exchange "routes" that will inform both gateways on the availability and reachability for those prefixes to go through the gateways or routers involved
 * Every subnet has a route table that contains the following minimum routes:
   * **LocalVNet** - Route for local addresses (Virtual Network is the next hop address)
   * **Internet** - Route for all traffic destined to the internet (Internet Gateway is the next hop address)
   * **Reserved IP addresses** - Route for all traffic destined to the reserved IP addresses (Next hop address is None.
 Thus all packets will be dropped)
-* Default routing in a subnet (can be overridden by User Defined Routes (UDR))
-  * If destination is in the on-premises address space - it is routed to the Virtual Network Gateway
-* All resources in the Virtual Network have outbound internet connectivity by default.
-Here a private IP is SNAT to a public IP selected by Azure.
-However, at high scale, this default behaviour may occasionally fail due to unavailability of free port in public IP address selected by Azure giving frequent TCP timeout error.
-Therefore, in such circumstances, a **NAT Gateway** should be used for the subnet
 * For Inbound connectivity a public IP is necessary
 * Options for providing inbound internet connection
   * Adding a public IP to the service (not recommended)